spotify/spydra/README.md

 ### How we use Spydra at Spotify
 At Spotify, `Spydra` is being used for our on-going migration to Google Cloud Platform.
-It is being used for the submission of on-premise Hadoop jobs as well as Dataproc jobs and by that simplifies the switch from on-premise Hadoop to Dataproc.
+It is being used for the submission of on-premise Hadoop jobs as well as Dataproc jobs, simplifying the switch from on-premise Hadoop to Dataproc.

 `Spydra` is being packaged in a [docker](https://www.docker.com/) image that is being used to deploy data